-This experience is so common, researchers at John Hopkins University set out to investigate.
+This experience is so common, researchers at John Hopkins University set out to investigate it.

 A survey was published online asking anybody that has experienced “encounters with seemingly autonomous beings or entities after taking DMT” to answer some questions.
 The results of this study have yet to be published.

-The prominent DMT researcher, Rick Stassmen, also reported on this phenomenon.
+The prominent DMT researcher Rick Strassman also reported on this phenomenon.
 He mentioned that after giving several hundred doses of DMT to patients over the years, “many of them described deep interactions with non-human beings, describing them as jokers, clowns, aliens or helpers.”

 Often described as tall, slim, silvery figures, the machine elves have neither a good nor bad sentiment.

-The late Terrence McKenna — one of the world’s leading psychedelic philosophers, touched on the topic of machine elves several times in his lectures.
+The late Terence McKenna — one of the world’s leading psychedelic philosophers — touched on the topic of machine elves several times in his lectures.

 In his own word:

-It remains a total mystery why so many people experience similar visions involving beings from another world or dimension with such strikingly similar physical description.
+It remains a total mystery why so many people experience similar visions involving beings from another world or dimension with such strikingly similar physical descriptions.